tamberg/pi-cam/README.md

     ```

 ## Errors
-- On `zsh: command not found: $` try to leave off the first `$` character when copying the above commands.
+- On `zsh: command not found: $` try to remove the leading `$` character when copying the above commands.

 ## More
 - https://www.raspberrypi.com/documentation/computers/getting-started.html